jbosstools/jbosstools-arquillian/README.md

 The arquillian-eclipse project contains Eclipse plugins that make using Arquillian easier(http://arquillian.org).

+NOTE: This project is deprecated, and has been removed from JBoss Tools as of 4.5.3.

 The following are implemented features:

 1) add/remove the Arquillian support (right-click the project, select Configure>Add/Remove Arquillian support)